Helmholtz's decomposition for Aeroacoustics using a standard Flow Solver: Introduction

 \section{Introduction}

 Since the beginning of computational aeroacoustics \cite{schoder2019hybrid}, the interaction effects and distinct properties of flow and sound engage interests \cite{chu1958}.
 Inherently, the physics of flow and sound is described by the general compressible flow equations.
 Therefore, aeroacoustic modeling can treat flow and acoustics directly as a united field by solving the compressible flow equations.
 The applications of direct aeroacoustic simulations reach from airframe noise \cite{Fares2016}, turbo-fan noise \cite{kholodov2020identification}, to acoustic simulations of landing gears \cite{Sanders2016}, and industrial applications \cite{Brionnaud}.
 Within this contribution, we introduce a fast version of the Helmholtz decomposition for finite domains presented in \cite{schoder2020postprocessing,schoder2018aeroacoustic,schoder2019helmholtz,schoder2020helmholtz}.
-The formulation can be used to a post-process a compressible velocity into vortical and compressible flow structures \cite{schoder2020helmholtz}.
+The formulation can be used to a post-process a compressible velocity into vortical and compressible flow structures \cite{schoder2020helmholtz} and can effectively model the right-hand-side term of the AWE-PO \cite{schoder2023acoustic,schoder2022aeroacoustic} and cPCWE \cite{schoder2022cpcwe}.